Looking for the best things to do in Sirmione? We have you covered.

 5. Admire the ruins of Grotto De Cattulo

 After (or before) visiting Jamaica Beach, we recommend checking out the ruins of Grotto De Cattulo.
+It is the largest and most well preserved Roman villa in Northern Italy.

 After taking a dip, we walked up the path to reach the ruins on the top of the hill, overlooking the beach.
 It is a bit exhausting and you’ll get a bit parched so remember to bring some water with you before making the hike or buy some at the Jamaica Beach bar.